Flux159/usockets/README.md

 A universal socket.io wrapper with support for emitAsync (uses Promises and supports async-await syntax) and a request-response system through socket.io-request

+Note: As of version 0.0.1, usockets is incomplete and untested.
+Use at your own risk.

 ```
 npm install usockets
 ```